 Your real estate marketing automation blueprint

-1) Automating reminders about follow up calls and emails
+1) Automating reminders about follow-up calls and emails

 Your team might deliver terrific customer service but it’d be crazy to suggest they’ll remember about all calls to make and all emails to send.

-Automating reminders about phone calls and emails only apply to the hot leads in your database.
+Automating reminders about phone calls and emails only applies to the hot leads in your database.
 Naturally, you’d like to stay in touch with them personally.
 They’re really close to the purchase so you need to monitor things carefully.
-So you only have to automate a reminder to follow up with them, not the follow-up message itself like with drip campaigns (more on mechanics of that in #3).
+So you only have to automate a reminder to follow up with them, not the follow-up message itself like with drip campaigns (more on the mechanics of that in #3).